What is Mobic?

 How long to wait to drink alcohol after taking meloxicam?

-It is recommended to completely avoid alcohol during time of treatment with meloxicam.
+It is recommended to completely avoid alcohol during the time of treatment with meloxicam.
 There is a moderate drug interaction between ethanol (alcohol) and meloxicam (Mobic); mixing the two can increase your risk of internal stomach bleeding.
-If you do drink while using meloxicam; you should speak with your doctor about how to use both with minimal risk.
-Contact your doctor right away if you have symptoms of black, bloody, or tarry stools, or coughing up blood or vomit that looks like coffee grounds.
+If you do drink while using meloxicam, you should speak with your doctor about how to use both with minimal risk.
+Contact your doctor right away if you have symptoms of black, bloody, or tarry stools or coughing up blood or vomit that looks like coffee grounds.

 What does meloxicam look like?